artefactual-sdps/enduro/README.md

 # Enduro

-Enduro is a tool designed to automate the processing of transfers in multiple Archivematica pipelines.
-It's part of a preservation solution that is being used by the [National Health Archive (NHA)] and the [National Center for Truth and Reconciliation (NCTR)].
+Enduro is a new application under development by Artefactual Systems.
+Originally created as a more stable replacement for Archivematica’s automation tools library of scripts, it has since evolved into a flexible tool to be paired with preservation applications to provide initial ingest activities such as content and structure validation, packaging, and more.

-It's a **proof of concept** at its very early stages.
-It aims to cover our client's needs while exploring new and innovative ways to build durable and fault-tolerant workflows suited for preservation.
+Enduro aims to cover our client's needs while exploring new and innovative ways to build durable and fault-tolerant workflows suited for preservation.

 ## User documentation resources